 You can also read our guidance note Your Limit of Indemnity which tells you about other factors you need to consider in addition to the mandatory requirements.

-- High Risk Project management, residential surveys and valuations, commercial surveys and valutations.
+- High-Risk Project management, residential surveys and valuations, commercial surveys and valuations.